siddhanthva/siddhanthva/README.md

 - Guidance on contributing effectively to **open-source repositories**.

 ## 💬 Ask me about:
-- Python, Pandas, Matplotlib, and Data Visualization.
+- Python, NumPy, Pandas, Matplotlib, and Data Visualization.
 - Machine Learning fundamentals and practical implementation.
 - How to start with **Data Science projects** as a beginner.